websemantics/strong-together/README.md

 ## Install

-Install all Node.js packages, and setup  `Semantic-Ui` for the project.
+Install all Node.js packages, and configure `Semantic-Ui` for the project.

 ``` bash
 # install dependencies